College at 60

-College at 60 studies begin in small liberal arts seminars taught by Fordham University faculty members, many of whom also teach at Fordham's undergraduate and graduate schools of arts & sciences.
-These seminars cover a variety of topics, such as creative writing, 20th century art, American presidents, the music of Mozart, the novels of Henry James, Freudian psychology, and Plato's philosophy.
+College at 60 studies begin in small liberal arts seminars taught by Fordham University faculty members, many of whom also teach at Fordham's undergraduate and graduate schools of arts and sciences.
+These seminars cover a variety of topics, such as creative writing, 20th-century art, American presidents, the music of Mozart, the novels of Henry James, Freudian psychology, and Plato's philosophy.

 The program welcomes adults from many walks of life.
 Some are recently retired or work part-time.
 Others left college early on to marry and raise a family.
 What they all have in common is a strong desire to learn.
 Many of them will tell you the best part of the College at 60 - it offers students the option to either take classes at leisure or become fully-matriculated and pursue a college degree.

 College at 60 students who have audited four (4) seminars and decide to matriculate for an undergraduate degree in Fordham School of Professional and Continuing Studies are eligible for a 50% discount on tuition in the degree program if (s)he receives Social Security benefits.

 The cost per credit in Fordham School of Professional and Continuing Studies is currently $915 per credit.